Ghost: Mouichido Dakishimetai

-Ghost: Mouichido Dakishimetai (ゴースト もういちど抱きしめたい) is a 2010 Japanese remake of the 1990 American film Ghost.
+Ghost: Mouichido Dakishimetai (ゴースト もういちど抱きしめたい) is a 2010 Japanese supernatural romance film directed by Taro Otani.
+This film is a remake of the 1990 American film Ghost.
 It is directed by Taro Otani and it stars Nanako Matsushima, Song Seung-heon, Mana Ashida and Kirin Kiki.

 Plot

 Nanami Hoshino, a wealthy entrepreneur, marries Korean potter Kim Jun-ho, and they both live a seemingly happy life.
 Then, one month after their marriage, Nanami is killed by a biker on her way home.
 This tragedy leaves Jun-ho completely devastated.
 At the hospital, Nanami's ghost arises from her body, and upon meeting a ghost child, she realizes that she is a ghost whose presence cannot be seen.
 She then realizes that her death was no coincidence and Jun-ho is in imminent danger.
 Unable to communicate with normal humans, Nanami seeks help from the elderly psychic Unten in hopes of saving Jun-ho's life.